-- 3.9.1 Water Facilities - 3.9.1.1 Introduction
+3.9.1 Water Facilities

+3.9.1.1 Introduction

-The Specific Plan area is within the Cucamonga Valley Water District (CVWD) service area.
+Water service to the Specific Plan area is provided by the Cucamonga County Water District (CCWD).

 3.9.1.2 Water Demand

 To determine the water supply requirements, land use data is combined with knowledge of water consumption trends.
 Unit demand factors or duty factors are applied to different land uses to generate estimates of water demand.
 The unit factors or duty factors represent the amount of water a unit value of space will need.
 Unit demand factors vary because of the climate and type of land use.